yaaase/stylr/README.md

 * define_method
 * send

-All of these things are configurable via config.yml - you must specifc Stylr::YAML_FILE_LOCATION in your app in order for this to work
+All of these things are configurable via yml.
+See "stylr.yml" in the repo, and place it in "~/.stylr.yml"

 Currently only checks one file at a time, as I have been too lazy to support directories, etc.